NAMI New Jersey programs

 • SAMHAJ (South Asian Mental Health Awareness Program)

-NAMI New Jersey presents awards to recognize the efforts of mental health advocates to improve the lives of those affected by mental illness.
+NAMI NJ presents awards to recognize the efforts of mental health advocates to improve the lives of those affected by mental illness.
 These award are presented to affiliate leaders, individuals and families affected by mental illness, community leaders, mental health service providers, law enforcement officers, educators, legislators, media – in short anyone who steps up to make a difference!